-hen we talk about space in art, we do not necessarily mean outer space like the moon and the stars.
+When we talk about space in art, we do not necessarily mean outer space like the moon and the stars.
 We’ll go through the definition including examples, show you the different ways on how to create space in art, and also show you how to achieve this effect in your own artworks.

 Table of Contents